Healthcare Team Training is key for patient safety

 The team training we discussed is important to build strong teams that facilitate the best possible patient care but we should not forget the less glamorous but equally important compliance training.

 In the USA, OSHA has a long list of compliance standards under the 29CFR.1910 umbrella.
+There are several places that you can get Free-training osha and grab the necessary certifications.

 Whilst many of these are aimed at the construction industry, there are also many that apply to healthcare teams and any staff working in healthcare type environments.